 - Steroid injections

-A surgical approach can be considered if pain persists despite the use of conservative techniques.
-Surgery to repair shoulder impingement can be minimally invasive arthroscopy or an open surgery, which provides the surgeon more direct access to the rotator cuff.
+A surgical approach can be considered if shoulder pain persists despite the use of conservative techniques.
+Surgery to repair shoulder impingement can be minimally-invasive arthroscopy or an open surgery, which provides your OSI shoulder surgeon more direct access to the rotator cuff.
+Your shoulder specialist will discuss your options and help you decide which approach would be best for your particular shoulder impingement situation.